Website Manager

 Article 4- Elections

 Section 1.
-The election of President, Vice President, Secretary, Treasurer, and all Board Members shall be held at the regular meeting in August of each year.
+The election of President, Vice President, Secretary, Treasurer, and all Board Members shall be held

-Nominations for the positions of President, Vice President, Secretary, and Treasurer will be taken at the regular meeting in July of each year.
-Write-in candidates will be eligible for election.
+Nominations for the positions of President, Vice President, Secretary, and Treasurer will be taken at the regular

-Board Member Terms are September 1 to August 3th.
+Board Member Terms are August 1st to July 31st.

-The new Officers and Board Members will assume their positions when elected and serve through the following calendar year until September 30th.
-A copy of these Bylaws will be provided to the newly elected board members and made available for public inspection on the MBSA website.
+calendar year until July 31st.
+A copy of these Bylaws will be provided to the newly elected board members and

 Section 2.
-Term of office for all positions is one year with the exception of the Executive Board listed above which will be two-year terms.
+Terms of office for all positions is one year with the exception of the Executive Board listed above,

 Board members are to continue with their duties until the new Board takes office.